shivamshinde123/shivamshinde123/README.md

 - ⚡ Fun fact **I like to ride my bicycle, play games and listen to songs**.

-- 💬 Ask me about making good-looking visualizations,ML, DL and other tech related stuff.
+- 💬 Ask me about making attrative visualizations,ML, DL and other tech related stuff.

 ## Tech & Tools Preference